NextGen-Healthcare/NextGen-Healthcare.github.io/CONTENT-UPDATE-GUIDE.md

 3. Ensure file extension matches (`.jpeg` vs `.jpg`)
 4. Check photos are actually uploaded to the folder

-#### ❌ Event Not Showing
+#### ❌ Future Event Not Appearing

-**Problem**: New event doesn't appear on website
+**Problem**: You published an upcoming event on Eventbrite but it’s not visible yet on the Events page.

 **Solution**:
-1. Check date format is YYYY-MM-DD
+1. Wait 1–2 minutes and refresh – propagation can be slightly delayed.
-2. Verify the event is in the correct file (`events.json`)
+2. Confirm the Eventbrite event status is “Public” (not Draft or Private).
-3. Look for JSON syntax errors (use jsonlint.com)
+3. Check you used the correct organizer (NextGen Healthcare Network).
-4. Clear your browser cache and refresh
+4. Open the public organizer page directly to verify it lists the event.
-5. Check if GitHub changes were successfully committed
+5. If still missing after 10 minutes, contact a developer to inspect the embed.

 #### ❌ Blog Post Not Rendering